gini/gini-mobile-android/health-api-library/library/src/doc/source/guides/updating-to-2-0-0.rst

 GiniHealthAPIBuilder
 ~~~~~~~~~~~~~~~~~~

-The ``GiniHealthAPIBuilder`` was ported to kotlin and the following methods had to be changed or removed:
+The ``GiniHealthAPIBuilder`` was ported to kotlin and the following methods were changed, removed or added:

 - ``setCache()`` now takes an ``okhttp3.Cache`` instead of ``com.android.volley.Cache``.
 Please consult the `okhttp3
   documentation <https://square.github.io/okhttp/features/caching/>`_ on how to customize caching.
 - ``setConnectionBackOffMultiplier()`` was removed as it's not available in Retrofit2 and okhttp3.
 - ``setMaxNumberOfRetries()`` was removed as it's not available in Retrofit2 and okhttp3.
+- ``setDebuggingEnabled()`` was added to allow enabling debugging mode which will log all requests and responses.
+Make
+  sure to disable debugging for release builds!

 GiniHealthAPI
 ~~~~~~~~~~~